mdozmorov/R.Lorin.RNA-seq/Analysis_RepeatSoaker_deseq.md

 ```

-Some probes map to multiple genes, hence the discrepancy in numbers.
+Some probes map to multiple genes, hence the discrepancy in counts of probes and genes.

-After trimming the data with 0% RepeatSoaker settings, we have (res[[5]] oval):
+After trimming the data with 0% RepeatSoaker settings, we have (remDup_0 oval):

 ```